About the Dabblers

-We’re two sweary state school Midlanders who like to talk honestly about books while trying not to be complete dicks about the authors or their work.
+We’re two sweary state school Midlanders who like to talk honestly about books and laugh at one-star reviews

-Every fortnight, from our underground cubbyhole in Islington (not the posh part, obviously) we take a deep dive into a book and talk about anything and everything it conjures up for us.
+Every fortnight(ish), from our underground cubbyhole in Islington (not the posh part, obviously) we take a deep dive into a book and talk about anything and everything it conjures up for us.
 We also read out – and in the most-part laugh at – Amazon one-star reviews, because angry people make good material.

 If you’ve ever felt like you’re not qualified to talk openly about literature because you haven’t read enough or don’t know any of the greats, then please, leave your shoes at the door, make yourself comfortable, and join our club.

 Hajar J. Woodland

 Host and producer Hajar J. Woodland is a singer and some-of-the-time writer with a professional background in all things content.

 Hajar has written tons of corporate copy, produced and scripted videos for tech companies, edited magazines and overseen book marketing campaigns.
 She’s written for Stylist magazine and spoken on panels at literary events including Bath Literature Festival and the Women’s Prize for Fiction.
 She was a contributor to the 2015 Virago anthology, ‘I Call Myself a Feminist‘, has an MA in creative writing and a history degree from King’s College London.

 Hajar’s a sporadic reader, picking up whatever’s recommended, and often forgetting what a novel’s about as soon as she finishes it.
 She hopes The Dabblers’ Book Club will keep her reading regularly while helping her recall what the hell went on before she closed the book.